Atma Singh Gill

-Atma Singh Gill (born 12 October 1938) is a member of the 14th Lok Sabha of India.
-He represents the Sirsa constituency of Haryana and is a member of the Indian National Congress (INC) political party.
+Atma Singh Gill (12 October 1938 – 6 November 2017) was an Indian politician from Haryana.
+He was member of the 14th Lok Sabha of India from Sirsa constituency of Haryana and was a member of the Indian National Congress.

 His son in law Mr. Maghar Singh Bhullar is a former Zila Parishad member from the INLD living in Vill Nezadela Sirsa.
+Gill died on 6 November 2017, at the age of 79.